African Securities Exchanges Association

-African Securities Exchanges Association (ASEA) is trade association for securities exchanges in Africa headquartered in Nairobi, Kenya.
+African Securities Exchanges Association (ASEA) is a trade association for securities exchanges in Africa headquartered in Nairobi, Kenya.
 The associations aim is to provide a formal framework for the mutual co-operation of securities exchanges in the African region.
 Its functions include the exchange of information and assistance in the development of member exchanges.

 As of 2022, there were 30 exchanges in Africa, representing 39 nations' capital markets.
-At that time, ASEA had 26 Full Members and 6 Associate Members.
+At that time, ASEA had 26 full members and six associate members.